ABMJasonS/rpg-game/lore/planning.md

 - after 2 minutes of surviving human dies of heart failure
 - you win (assuming you don't get toasted)

+## shops

+killing enemies gives player money

+money can be spent on new weapons and armors

+1. dinner table
+- fork and jam gun
+- t1 armor
+- powers?

 ## tech stack

 - esbuild bundler